*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Are All Lego Sets Good For Kids?

 There are countless Lego sets that have been released over the years and at any given time you are likely to find hundreds of different sets for sale on websites like eBay or Amazon.
-With so many sets on the market it begs the question of whether all Lego sets are good for kids to build/play with or whether some are reserved for older teens/adults.
+With so many sets on the market, it begs the question of whether all Lego sets are good for kids of all ages to build/play with or whether some are reserved for older teens/adults.

 Although all Lego sets can be played with and built by children it often isn’t the best idea to let younger children play with some of the more intricate and expensive sets that Lego offers.
 Lego even has some sets that are designed to be used only by those who are 18 or older.

 These sets being for older teens/adults has nothing to do with whether a younger child could put them together and everything to do with whether they would actually have fun and the patience to do it.